 All pages and collection items on your site have static URLs that are easily indexed and read by search engines.

-If you use a custom domain as your primary domain, this prevents your built-in .squarespace.com from appearing in search results.
+If you use a custom domain as your primary domain, this hides your built-in domain from search engine results.

 Search engine and page descriptions

 Squarespace includes fields for editing your site’s search engine and page descriptions.
 These might appear below your site title in search results depending on the search terms used.

 AMP, or, Accelerated Mobile Pages, creates lightweight versions of web pages to help them load faster on a mobile device.
 AMP works with Google to prioritize results in mobile searches.